jbcodeforce/yarfba/docs/serverless/lambda.md

     zip -r ../lambda-layer.zip .
     ```

 * The zip can be used as a **layer**, so reusable between different lambda functions.
-For that upload the zip to a `S3` bucket and create a layer in the Lambda console, referencing the zip in S3 bucket.
+Upload the zip to a `S3` bucket and create a layer in the Lambda console, referencing the zip in S3 bucket.
 * A layer can be added to any lambda function, then the libraries included in the layer can be imported in the code.
 Example is the XRay tracing capability in Python.
 * We can also add the lambda-function code in the zip and modify the existing function, something like:

     ```sh
     zip lambda-layer.zip lambda-handler.py
-    aws lambda update-function-code --function-name  ApigwLambdaCdkStack-SageMakerMapperLambda2EFF1AC9-bERmXFWzvWSC --zip-file fileb://lambda-layer.zip
+    aws lambda update-function-code --function-name  ApigwLambdaCdkStack-SageMakerMapperLambda2E...C --zip-file file://lambda-layer.zip
     ```

 See also [the from-git-to-slack-serverless repository](https://github.com/jbcodeforce/from-git-to-slack-serverless) for a Lambda example in Python using SAM for deployment.